pavelanni/python-vacation/docs/Python_vacation_day3.md

 "A loop?" guessed Erik.

 "That's right!
 But which loop?
-In this case we have to repeat our input prompt until the user enters the _right_ thing.
+In this case, we have to repeat our input prompt until the user enters the _right_ thing.
 Or, in other words, while he continues entering the _wrong_ thing.
 You see where I am going?"

 "Of course!
 It should be a `while` loop!" said Erik.

 I decided to help him a little bit.
 "I suggest using a variable like `good_input` and set it to False initially.
-Then it will be a condition of the loop: if the input is not good yet, conitnue.
-If the input is good, i.e. is integer and in the right range, then exit from the loop.
+Then it will be a condition of the loop: if the input is not good yet, continue.
+If the input is good, i.e. is an integer and in the right range, then exit from the loop.
 Let's put aside the exceptions part for now and work on the number ranges.
 You know what to check, right?"

 "Yes, let me try it," said Erik and started coding.